plokkingmachine/ssystems/README.md

 [salt-ssh not working on remote hosts with python versions >3.8 #61276](https://github.com/saltstack/salt/issues/61276)

+## venv

-Creating a virtual environment to a lower python version and salt version to avoid conflicts with file.managed
+Creating a virtual environment with python 3.9 and salt 3006.2 to avoid conflicts with file.managed

 ``` bash
 uv init saltenv3.9